 We spent a while enjoying the view and taking hundreds of photos, for me it was the best view on the trek and one of the best ever!

 Down took us about 1,5 hours then we arrived at campamento Paso.
-Paso is a free camping, you don’t need any booking, there are dry toilets, no shower, no shop just rangers’ station.
-Don’t forget to check Mirador from where you can have nice view over the glacier.
+Paso is a free campsite.
+There are dry toilets, no shower, no shop only rangers’ station.
+Don’t forget to check el Mirador from where you can have nice view over the glacier.

 4th day.
 Paso – camping Grey – camping Paine Grande – campamento Italiano, 26km.

 Very long day with some amazing scenery.
 First stretch Paso – campamento Grey, 7km, steep ups and downs, beautiful views over the glacier, two suspended bridges, took us about 2,5 hours.